JPatel87/smoothie-selector/README.md

 4. Flake8 E302 - expected 2 lines, found 1:
 * This problem occured when creating functions, as I often left only one line between functions where two lines were required.

-After rectifying all errors Pep8 online validator was used to check the code in the run file and the recipes file, both passed the validator check.
+After rectifying all errors, Pep8 online validator was used to check the code in the run file and the recipes file, both passed the validator check.

 Recipe file: